 Winter is a good time for warm thoughts about rosy colors pinking up the landscape.
 Not only is pink pleasant, but it is soothing.
-As psychologists discovered in the late 20th century, it's also the color of calm.
-Researchers have identified at least one shade of pink -- a vivid color now known as drunk tank pink -- as lessening aggressive moods of people who are incarcerated.
-Pink is also a color used in serenity gardens.
-Flowers by the Sea details 15 pink sages here, some of which bloom in winter.
+As psychologists discovered in the late 20th century, it's also the color of calm and is used in serenity gardens.
+Flowers by the Sea details a variety of pink sages here, some of which bloom in winter.

-Forgive us if we repeat ourselves sometimes, but you don’t have to be a fine artist to create a work of beauty in the garden.
-By selecting hardy, vibrantly colored Salvias that can withstand Southwestern weather ranging from sullen heat and drought to raging rainstorms, you become a landscape painter.
-We’re here to help you pick colors for your palette
+You don’t have to be a fine artist to create a work of beauty in the garden.
+By selecting hardy, vibrantly colored native Salvias that can withstand Southwestern weather ranging from sullen heat and drought to raging rainstorms, you become a landscape painter.
+FBTS Online Nursery carries many choices for your palette.

 Flowers by the Sea grows Salvias that are already popular in the Southeast as well as others we would like to introduce to gardeners seeking thirsty flowering plants that can also adjust to dry spells.
 Many are fine choices for Florida hummingbird gardens.
 Our suggestions are organized into categories based on moisture tolerance â€“ average and ample -- as well as sun requirements.

 Salvias that grow well in Florida may behave differently from one region of the state to another.
 This may mystify gardeners who have just moved to Florida or have moved to a different area in the state.
 Based primarily on seasonal variations in temperature, the four main regions are North, Central, South and Tropical Florida.